julianthome/acosolver/README.md

 # Constraint Solvers

-For running CVC4, and Z3-str2 on our benchmark, we prepared the `solve.sh` script that is available in the `scripts/` directory of this repository.
-Before running the script, please adjust the paths of CVC4
+For running CVC4, and Z3-str2 on our benchmark, one can use the `solve.sh` script that is available in the `scripts/` directory of this repository.
+Before running the script, please make sure that the paths of CVC4 and Z3-str2 are correctly defined.
+To decide which solver should be invoked, one can pass to the script either ``cvc4`` or ``z3str2``.

 ```bash
 ./solve.sh cvc4